 The decision to write this review was completely my own.
 The purpose of this review is to let you know whether I think NinjaOutreach is worth your time and money, or not.

-This is an outreach and prospecting software for bloggers and entrepreneurs, or for anyone looking for a more efficient and rapid way to reach out and connect with bloggers, small business owners, freelancers, agencies, influencers, and more.
+This is an outreach and prospecting software for bloggers and entrepreneurs or for anyone looking for a more efficient and rapid way to reach out and connect with bloggers, small business owners, freelancers, agencies, influencers, and more.

-Ninja Outreach is an all-in-one online influencer marketing tool which provides users the ability to do the following fun stuff:
+NinjaOutreach is an all-in-one online influencer marketing tool that provides users the ability to do the following fun stuff:

 So, let me give you a quick demonstration of how I would personally use Ninja Outreach for my own project.

-I would simply use Ninja Outreach to first do a search for something like "website conversion tips" or "how to boost website conversions”, or something along those lines.
+I would simply use NinjaOutreach to first do a search for something like "website conversion tips" or "how to boost website conversions," or something along those lines.

-There's a video on the homepage of NinjaOutreach that will show you how this is done in greater detail, so take some time to watch it.
+Video: There's a video on the homepage of NinjaOutreach that will show you how this is done in greater detail, so take some time to watch it.

-In the email body, I would simply introduce myself, and explain that I'm putting together an expert roundup post where I would love them to answer a question or two.
+In the email body, I would simply introduce myself and explain that I'm putting together an expert roundup post where I would love them to answer a question or two.

-So, that's just a quick demo of how I would use Ninja Outreach myself, however, it doesn't stop there.
+So, that's just a quick demo of how I would use NinjaOutreach myself, however, it doesn't stop there.

-I can also use the CRM to find targeted guest post friendly blogs that might be interested in publishing my expert roundup post.
+I can also use the CRM to find targeted guest post-friendly blogs that might be interested in publishing my expert roundup post.